What is JCI TOYP?

 In 1983, JCI officially adopted the JCI Ten Outstanding Persons of the World Programme.
 Since then JCI has honoured over 200 individuals from more than 50 nations of which Nigeria is one of them.
 Each JCI TOYP honouree has shown commitment to the creed, reminding all of us that, with creative enterprise and hard work, no problem is too difficult to solve.
 Each honouree is a living example of JCI’s belief that “Earth’s great treasure lies in human personality and that service to humanity is the best work of life”.

 JCI Nigeria holds her TOYP programme every year to encourage and motivate young people within the country.
 Since inception, we have had awardees like, Rt.
 (Hon.)
 Rotimi Amechi, Richard Mofe Damijo, Femi Anikulapo-Kuti, Gbenga Sesan, Kanu Nwankwo, Kafayat Shafau, Linda Ikeji, Japheth Omojuwa to mention a few and winners of the JCI TOYP Nigeria award are nominated for the World JCI TOYP award and they get to be honoured worldwide if they are eventually selected.
-So far, we have had three (3) persons win at the international stage namely Ray Ekpu (1988), Dr. Modupe Osho (1996) and Dr. Ola Orekunrin (2013).
+So far, we have had three (5) persons win at the international stage namely Ray Ekpu (1988), Dr. Modupe Osho (1996), Dr. Ola Orekunrin (2013), Imrana Alhaji Buba (2017) and Adepeju Opeyemi Jaiyeoba (2017)

 Global Honourees as nominated by the national awards committee also get to be honoured in person at the yearly JCI World Congress.
-This year’s edition is slated for Amsterdam in Netherlands on November 8, 2017 with an all expense paid trip.
+This 2018 edition is to be held in Goa, India with an all expense paid trip.